What is endoscopic strip craniectomy?

 What are the benefits of endoscopic strip craniectomy?

-Results suggest that endoscopic strip craniectomy followed by a helmet works as well as open surgery for babies up to age 4 months with a fused sagittal or lambdoid suture.
+Results to date suggest that endoscopic strip craniectomy followed by a helmet works as well as open surgery for babies up to age 5 months with a fused sagittal or lambdoid suture.

-The benefits of the endoscopic method may include:
+The benefits of the endoscopic method over the open technique may include:

 - Smaller incisions and less scarring